rjkviegas/course/pills/javascript&JasminePill.md

 javabuzz = new Javabuzz();
 ```

 This is non-negotiable and Javascript WILL be pedantic about it, so please for the sake of all that is good and holy, whenever referring to a class or method, put the bloody `();` after the name, or we'll never hear the end of it.
-(The most notable exception for this rule is when we are declaring a class method using the `prototype` syntax)

 So close!
 All we need now is an expectation within our `it` block and we are an unstoppable testing machine: